Northwest Arkansas Naturals

 The Northwest Arkansas Naturals are a Minor League Baseball team based in Springdale, Arkansas.
 The team is a member of the Texas League, and serves as the Double-A affiliate of the Kansas City Royals.
 The Naturals play at Arvest Ballpark, which opened in 2008 and is located at the intersection of Gene George Boulevard and Watkins Avenue.
-The team relocated from Wichita, Kansas, in 2008, where they were known as the Wichita Wranglers.
+The team relocated from Wichita, Kansas, in 2008, where it was known as the Wichita Wranglers.

 Origin

 The Wichita Wranglers had struggled with low attendance numbers and an aging Lawrence–Dumont Stadium throughout Bob Rich Jr.'s 18-year ownership of the team.
 In 2006, he sought a move to Springdale, contingent on a citizen vote to approve financing for a new stadium.

-The pro-baseball movement in Springdale had counted on the support of Ronnie Floyd, influential pastor of local megachurch First Baptist Church of Springdale.
-In June 2006, Floyd abruptly pulled his support after he discovered that the team would serve alcohol at games, making professional baseball a contentious and evenly split issue in Northwest Arkansas.
-The July vote on a measure to extend a one-cent sales tax to raise $50 million for the stadium passed by only 15 votes.
+The movement to bring a professional baseball team to Springdale had counted on the support of Ronnie Floyd, influential pastor of local megachurch First Baptist Church of Springdale.
+However, Floyd pulled his support in June 2006 after it was discovered the team would serve alcohol at games, making professional baseball a contentious and evenly split issue in northwest Arkansas.
+The July vote on a measure to extend a one-cent sales tax to help raise $50 million for the stadium passed by only fifteen votes.